Indefinite leave to remain – ILR (settlement) for spouse or partner

 ILR qualifying period

 An application to settle in the UK can be made by anyone who has temporary permission to remain in the UK on the grounds that they are the husband, wife, unmarried or civil partner of a British citizen or a person settled here.
 Anyone who has lived in the UK for five years in this category can apply, but the main requirement to qualify for ILR based on de facto relationship, marriage or civil partnership is that the couple are still planning to live together (and are still married or in a civil partnership, if applicable).
 It should be noted that the qualifying period is only two years if the initial spouse or partner visa application was made prior to 9 July 2012.
-The new immigration rules that came into effect on 9 July 2012, amongst other things, changed the length of time that family members must be in the UK before applying for settlement.
-Anyone who applied for a UK spouse or partner visa after that date will need to have been in the UK for five years before they can apply for permanent residency.
+The new immigration rules that came into effect on 9 July 2012, amongst other things, changed the length of time that family members must be in the UK before they can apply for settlement.
+Anyone who applied for a UK spouse or partner visa after 9 July 2012 will need to have been in the UK for five years before they can apply for permanent residency.
 This probationary period will be made up of two separate periods of 30 months.

 When to apply for ILR

-ILR applications must be made before the current permission to remain expires whilst the applicant is resident in the UK.
-It is possible to apply for settlement up to 28 days before the end of the qualifying period.
-If the applicant initially enters the UK as a fiancee or proposed civil partner and a marriage or civil partnership ceremony takes place within six months as required by the UK immigration rules, the qualifying period begins on the date temporary permission to remain in the UK (further leave to remain or FLRm) is first granted by UK Visas & Immigration (formerly the UK Border Agency).
 If the foreign partner or spouse was granted a settlement visa outside the UK, the date on which the applicant arrived in the UK should be taken into account when calculating the time spent in the UK.
 Delayed entry may affect eligibility to apply for ILR in the future.
-If the applicant entered the UK more than three months after their initial settlement visa was granted, the permission to stay in the UK will expire before the end of the qualifying period and in that case a costly extension may be required before an application for ILR is made.
-Therefore, it is advisable to make the initial entry within three months from the date the marriage or partner visa is granted by the British Consulate, Embassy or High Commission overseas.
+If the applicant entered the UK more than three months after their initial settlement visa was granted, permission to stay in the UK will expire before the end of the qualifying period and in that case a costly extension may be required before an ILR application can be submitted the UK Visas and Immigration (UKVI).
+Therefore, it is advisable to make the initial entry within three months from the date a UK settlement marriage or partner visa is approved by the UKVI.

 Time spent outside the UK